-The development will include the installation of public and private utilities to support the residential units.
-The development will tie into the existing water distribution system and the existing wastewater collection system to provide service to the new residences.
+The development will include the installation of public and private utilities to support the building.
+The building will tie into the existing water distribution system and the existing wastewater collection system.
 Natural gas, electrical, telephone and cable service will be provided.
+The storm water management system for the proposed development will consist of a constructed wetland to store and treat all the impervious area on the site.